compstat-lmu/paper_2019_ReinBO/README.md

 # To run the experiments

-- install the required packages
+- install the required packages through benchmark/install_depend.R
 - learn how to use the R cran package batchtools for large scale benchmark study
 - in folder benchmark, execute main.R, then submit jobs according to "batchtools" API
 - There are in total 600 jobs